|

 I then moved to the Applique tab and drew my hearts.
 Finally, I clicked on the Color tab to add the fabrics and colors.
 Make sure to SAVE to your sketchbook.

-Now I chose the layout for the quilt.
-I have only going to have 2 blocks in my table runner.
+Now I choose the layout for the quilt.
+I am only going to have 2 blocks in my table runner.

 Now you will insert 2 blocks in your quilt.
 You will have to rotate one of the blocks twice.